How do we see the unseeable? How are scientists shining a light on cancer?

 How can laser beams be used as tweezers and scissors?

 Light is all around us and it is being used in incredible ways in medicine and biology.
 Light can be used to image microscopic objects such as cells, bacteria and small organisms.
 In healthcare, light can be used to treat a number of medical conditions, such as certain types of cancer.
 Light is also a useful research tool.
 Laser beams can be used to trap and move tiny objects and to punch holes in them.

 We have a suite of demonstrations and activities suitable for all audiences and events, and are always open to supporting events to promote Science, Technology, Engineering and Mathematics.
+If you have an event you would like us to provide demonstrations for, please contact Morgan Facchin.
 Some of our recent activities are detailed below

 A team from the Optical Manipulation Group, with colleagues from the Gather Lab and the Brown Group, travelled to Glasgow Science Centre for their Curiosity Live! event on 7th November.
 The event was attended by over 1000 children from local primary schools as well as members of the general public.

 Among our demonstrations was an introduction to fluorescence, spectra and spectroscopy for chemical analysis, with visitors challenged to identify “poisoned” apple juice, with validation provided by our portable Raman Spectrometer.
 The Science of Levitation was popular as always, alongside an overview of light guiding in optical fibers and the live pepper-oscopy!
 Finally, we had a busy time providing instruction for the construction of over 250 cardboard cameras using everyday items.

 Visitors to Science Adventure at Cowdenbeath Leisure Centre on Saturday 2nd June enjoyed activities demonstrating light, microscopes, and optical trapping at our Seeing Life through a New Light event, as part of Fife Science Festival 2018.